What is NoSQL?

 DeMerits of NoSQL:

-• Backup Challenges: Backing up data in NoSQL systems can be more complex compared to relational databases.
+- Backup Challenges: Backing up data in NoSQL systems can be more complex than relational databases.

 Conclusion:

 Selecting the appropriate database management system is crucial for businesses.
-NoSQL databases offer compelling benefits such as scalability, performance, and flexibility, but they also come with limitations regarding query complexity and data consistency.
-Assessing the specific needs of your project is essential in determining whether NoSQL is the right choice.
-For assistance in decision-making or expertise in NoSQL or SQL, consider reaching out to Drop Techno Lab for support.
+NoSQL databases offer compelling benefits such as scalability, performance, and flexibility, but they also have limitations in query complexity and data consistency.
+Assessing your project’s specific needs is essential in determining whether NoSQL is the right choice.
+For assistance in decision-making or expertise in NoSQL or SQL, consider contacting Drop Techno Lab for support.